ElizabethBrooks/BIOS60132_FinalProject/README.md

 ## Activities Required
 1. Prepare sets of DNA or RNA sequences for each species:
 - QC, trim, and concatenate or assemble paired-end RNA-seq reads in FASTA format
-- Download set of DNA sequences in FASTA format, for example
+- Download set of DNA sequences in FASTA format
 2. Estimate Jaccard distances between species DNA or RNA sequnces using MinHash sketches
 3. Infer dendrograms from pairwise distance matrix using neighbor-joining (NJ) or hierarchical clustering (UPGMA)